milkmansson/toit-mpu6050/README.md

-# Toit driver for Invensense MPU6000 and MPU6050 I2C Accelerometer and Gyroscope
+# Toit driver for Invensense (TDK) MPU6000 and MPU6050 I2C Accelerometer and Gyroscope